zusamarehan/laravel-tourify/README.md

 ## Usage

+Available endpoints are
+- `/productTour/create`
+  - For creating new Tours
+- `/productTour/list`
+  - For listing the created Tours to modify/delete

 Once installation is successfull  head to `/productTour/create` it will bring up the available routes names specified in your `web.php` file.